Yes No

 Towing a Person On a Bicycle or Other Similar Object Is Dangerous and Unlawful.
 Doing so May Result In a $1,000 Fine Plus Victim Surcharge and Court Cost As Well As Two Demerit Points and Also Insurance Consequences.

-A Helpful Guide For How to Determine the Applicable Penalties For Towing a Person On a Bicycle, Skateboard, Among Other Things
+Understanding the Penalties For Towing a Person On a Bicycle, Skateboard, Among Other Things

 The Law